How Do I Decide Who To Get A Mortgage From?

 - how do i decide what type of mortgage to get

 - how to decide where to get mortgage

 - how to decide where to get a morgage from

 - how to decide what term of mortgage to get

 - how do you decide who to get your mortgage from

-- how to decide who to get your mortgage through
+- how do i decide who to get mortgage loan through